 The world is changing at a fast pace; companies are getting bigger, competition is getting fierce and technology more advanced.
 Innovation is now faster and more frequent.

 How to deal with this?
-How to react adequately to this change in a blink of an eye?
+How to react adequately to this change in the blink of an eye?

-According to experts, while placing a right individual in the correct position at the appropriate time is the right step, it won’t suffice in today’s volatile world.
-Reason being, skills and competencies relevant today might become obsolete tomorrow.
+According to experts, while placing the right individual in the correct position at the appropriate time is the right step, it won’t suffice in today’s volatile world.
+The reason being, skills and competencies relevant today might become obsolete tomorrow.
 This is when agility comes to mind.
 Organizations need to hire people for their flexibility, adaptability and agile mindset.

 “Future Readiness is about projecting the current skills that are making you successful today, into the future” says Anirban.

 “It’s about how skills and competencies will evolve in the future, how will some of those which are relevant today be obsolete and how can we add on new ones going forward” he added.

 The fact is, companies need to stay agile to stay alive.
 Agile organizations respond faster to market changes, be it tech disruption, the shift in market conditions or new competitions.
 What makes an agile organization is the high power of agility which comes from the sharp and multi-skilled workforce.
 It not only brings in quick results but also drives changes at the speed of a speedboat.